 - 3 cups spinach chopped

-- Turn your Instant Pot to the saute and more setting.
-When hot add in the ground beef and break to crumbles.
-Brown the beef.
-Then add in the garlic and stir in.
-Use ¼ cup of the broth and scrape the bottom of the pot.
+- Turn your Instant Pot to the saute – high setting.
+When hot add in onion and saute till softened.
+Next, add the ground beef cook while breaking into crumbles till browned.
+Then add in the garlic and stir till mixed.
+Turn off saute function.
+Pour in ¼ cup of the broth and scrape the bottom of the pot, loosening any stuck bits.
 Spread the beef evenly in the bottom of the pot.

 - In the following order – add pasta in an even layer.
 Pour the rest of broth over the top.
 Add in the tomatoes, sugar, tomato paste, ground red pepper,smoked paprika and basil.
 Don’t stir.